 The steps are basically the same as a buried wire installation with one exception: Instead of burying your wire you will secure it to either an existing fence or the ground.

-You can get both these items at your local home improvement or hardware store.
-If you prefer to shop online, Amazon has competitive prices and you can check out their wide variety of dog fence staples here.
+You can get both these items online or at your local home improvement or hardware store.

 Now let’s talk about one of the most important components of any in-ground fence — the boundary wire…

 When it comes to boundary wire it’s important to understand that the larger the gauge, the thinner the wire.
 So, for example, 20 gauge wire is thinner than 14 gauge wire.

 Most DIY fences come with 500 feet of 20 gauge wire which is enough to cover about 1/3 of an acre.

 The problem with 20 gauge wire is that it’s extremely thin and fragile.
 Professional installers call it ‘dental floss’.